Hillyard, Spokane: History

-A Hillyard Festival is held every year in August, and the preservation of historic buildings is a local concern.
+The preservation of historic buildings is a local concern.
+According to Teresa Brum, Spokane's Historic Preservation Officer in charge of the project to have Hillyard listed on the National Register: "This is the most architecturally intact neighborhood left in Spokane.
+Most of it looks as it did 90 years ago."
+Hillyard neighborhood is still there and is still home to lower income people of Spokane.
 Murals and a small railroad museum celebrate the town's history.
 Many of the neighborhood's residents are descended from the railroad workers who started the town, but Hillyard is recently becoming a popular home for immigrants of Russian, Ukrainian, Micronesian, and Southeast Asian descent.
 The downtown Hillyard business district, located on Market Street, has become Spokane's first neighborhood to be listed in the National Register of Historic Places.
-According to Teresa Brum, Spokane's Historic Preservation Officer in charge of the project to have Hillyard listed on the National Register: "This is the most architecturally intact neighborhood left in Spokane.
-Most of it looks as it did 90 years ago."
-Hillyard neighborhood is still there and is still home to lower income people of Spokane.

 The North Spokane Corridor has forced some relocations in the south end of the neighborhood.
 It is hoped that the freeway's presence will help revitalize areas of the neighborhood.